Getting started

 Step 2.5.
 Capture the visual system

-At the end of /impeccable teach, the skill offers to run /impeccable document for you.
+At the end of /impeccable init, the skill offers to run /impeccable document for you.
 Say yes.
-It scans your tokens (CSS custom properties, Tailwind config, CSS-in-JS themes), extracts colors and typography, asks one grouped question for the parts that need creative input (a Creative North Star, descriptive color names), and writes a DESIGN.md that follows the Google Stitch DESIGN.md format.
+It looks at your existing colors, type, components, and tokens, then writes DESIGN.md in the Google Stitch DESIGN.md format.

-On a fresh project with no tokens yet, document runs in seed mode: five quick questions about color strategy, type direction, and motion energy, and writes a scaffold you can refresh once there is code.
+On a fresh project with no visual system yet, document asks a few setup questions and writes a starting scaffold.
+Refresh it once there is real code.

 Step 3.
 Polish something